Strategic Plan & Performance

 Storage: 27 million gallons

 In 1972, the State of Illinois sued both the Metropolitan Sewerage Commission of Milwaukee County and the City of Milwaukee Commission, a legal battle that went all the way to the U.S. Supreme Court.
 In 1977, the District reached an agreement with the Wisconsin Department of Natural Resources (DNR) to reduce overflows.
-Both the Illinois lawsuit and DNR agreement led to the development of the Water Pollution Abatement Program (WPAP), which resulted in major improvements to the regional wastewater treatment system.
+The Illinois lawsuit and DNR agreement led to the Water Pollution Abatement Program (WPAP) development, which resulted in major improvements to the regional wastewater treatment system.

-As the result of financing disputes over the WPAP between the County and the City Commissions, the Wisconsin Legislature created in 1982 the current Milwaukee Metropolitan Sewerage District that is governed by a single Commission.
+As a result of financing disputes over the WPAP between the County and the City Commissions, the Wisconsin Legislature created 1982 the current Milwaukee Metropolitan Sewerage District which is governed by a single Commission.

 After extensive planning and public input, construction on the WPAP began around 1979 to repair and expand the entire metropolitan area wastewater conveyance and treatment system.
 The cornerstone of the WPAP - Milwaukee's Deep Tunnel System – involved 19.4 miles of Deep Tunnels dug 300 feet underground to help reduce sewer overflows and basement backups.
 It started operating in 1993.

-The region invested $3 billion in the WPAP improvements with $1 billion going towards the Deep Tunnels.
-Water pollution from sewer overflows dropped drastically from the 8 billion to 9 billion gallons that occurred, on average, every year prior to the tunnels.
+The region invested $3 billion in the WPAP improvements with $1 billion going toward the Deep Tunnels.
+Water pollution from sewer overflows dropped drastically from the 8 billion to 9 billion gallons that occurred, on average, every year before the tunnels.

 MMSD invested another $1 billion in an Overflow Reduction Plan that was completed in 2010.
-Part of the effort led to two additions to the Deep Tunnel system that currently stores 520 million gallons and stretches 28.5 miles long.
-Our current financial forecast through 2025 calls for investing $1.5 billion in clean water infrastructure, flood management, and debt financing to help protect public health and Lake Michigan.
+Part of the effort led to two additions to the Deep Tunnel system that currently stores 521 million gallons and stretches 28.5 miles long.